stacks-network/stacks-core/README.md

 **Developers**:  You can try out Blockstack Core in a local sandbox using our [integration test framework](https://github.com/blockstack/blockstack-integration-tests/tree/rc-0.14.0).

+### Community

+If you ever need more help or want to know more and chat with the user and developer communities, please stop by the [Blockstack Slack](https://blockstack.slack.com).
+This project uses the \#core channel.

 ### Installation

 The fastest way to get started with blockstack is with pip: